pov/jquery-dbtext-tools/README.md

 # jQuery.dbtext-tools.js

-A number of tools for using jQuery with [Inmagic](http://www.inmagic.com) DB/Texworks database.
+A number of tools for using jQuery with the proprietary [Inmagic](http://www.inmagic.com) DB/Texworks database.

 ## jquery.dbtext_form.js